OCSA's Youth Council (CSA-YC)

 We are excited to work with bright young minds across the country and we hope to share with you their work soon.

-Keeley Aird, 18, is the co-founder of STEM Kids Rock, a not-for-profit that empowers youth of all ages and abilities to engage their peers in STEM.
+Keeley Aird is the co-founder of STEM Kids Rock, a not-for-profit that empowers youth of all ages and abilities to engage their peers in STEM.
 She’s an accomplished science communicator, workshop facilitator, and mentor.
 Keeley is the recipient of the 2019 TD Community Leader Scholarship, graduate of the Ontario Science Centre Science School’s Semester 73, Ontario Science Centre Student Host, role model for the See It, Be it, STEM IT 2020 Calendar, video host for Girl Guides of Canada’s STEM series, proud member of the Toronto FC Special Olympics Unified Team and a Guinness World Record Title Holder for the World’s Largest Water Rocket.
-Keeley Aird is pursuing her Bachelor of Science degree at McMaster University and is in her first year of Chemical and Physical Sciences.
+Keeley Aird is pursuing her Bachelor of Science degree in Honors Earth and Environmental Science and her PGO certificate at McMaster University.

 Justine Ammendolia is a marine biologist, plastic pollution researcher and science communicator based out of Toronto, Canada.
 While completing her undergraduate at the University of Guelph in Zoology in 2014, she was awarded the National Geographic Young Explorer Grant to research Artic seabirds in Eastern Greenland in an off-grid field location for 6 weeks.
 During this time, she fostered a deep passion for protecting the corners of our planet and their unique ecosystems, particularly those in our Northern environments.
 Since completing her MSc. in Marine Biology at Memorial University of Newfoundland in 2017, Justine helped develop the Placentia Bay Ocean Debris Survey, a research team focused on monitoring plastic pollution on the coastlines of Newfoundland.
 Using a combination of citizen science methods and working with locals, her work aimed to better understand the presence and movement of plastics in coastal waters.
 Justine is also passionate about sharing her knowledge and experiences in STEM with younger audiences and has keynoted a number of international youth leadership events and written science articles for students.
 Through her research and communication, Justine aims to inspire others to care about protecting our aquatic environments to broad audiences.